techiediaries/techiediaries/_posts/2020/angular-10/2019-09-16-angular-material-form-datepicker-example.md

 ---
 layout: post
-title: "Angular 9/8 Material Examples: Date Picker, Input, CheckBox, Radio Button and Select"
+title: "Angular 10/9 Material Date Picker, Input, CheckBox, Radio Button and Select"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you'll learn how to use Angular Material to style forms in your Angular 9/8 web app."
+excerpt: "In this tutorial, you'll learn how to use Angular Material to style forms in your Angular 10/9 web app."
-date: 2020-1-02
+date: 2020-08-05
-tags : [angular, angular-9-material-examples]
+tags : [angular, angular-10-material-examples]
 ---

-In this tutorial, you'll learn how to use Angular Material to style forms in your Angular 9 web application.
+In this tutorial, you'll learn how to use Angular Material to style forms in your Angular 10 web application.
 We'll use common components like form fields, input, label, date pickers, radio buttons and select.

 We'll particularly see how to use forms and date pickers by example.